dtcenter/ufs-case-studies/docs/source/2018Michael.rst

       Hurricane tracks from SRW_GFSv15p2 (purple dash line), MRW_GFSv16beta (blue line), MRW_GFSv15p2 (red line),  and Best Track (black line).
 The dots are color coded with the vortex maximum 10-m wind speed (WS, kt).

     * Hurricane track from SRW_GFSv15p2 is closer to the Best Track compared with MRW_GFSv15p2 and MRW_GFSv16beta.
+    * SRW_RRFSv1alpha  can not run with the old initial and boundary conditions and crashed.

     .. figure:: images/2018Michael/tracker_timeseries_Michael_srwv1.png